MacTynow/newrelic-docker/README.md

 ## Installation

+This is specific for running in EC2.

+You need to set your `NEWRELIC_KEY` environment variable in the /global dir in etcd.

 Follow the instructions at [this page][1] to download the nrsysmond beta and nrsysmond.cfg files and add them to this repo.
 Then run docker build.
 Or get the container on the hub by running docker pull pocketplaylab/newrelic-docker.